-Note - On the local license server, the size of the model definition must not exceed 900 KB.
+Note - The size of the model definition must not exceed 900 KB.

 Refer to the following section, Model Definition Components, for information about how to create named license pools and building rules of access.

 For detailed information about the format and grammar of the model definition, see Model Definition Grammar for Named License Pools.
 This section also contains some sample definitions that help you write your own definition.